Fire and rescue services

 Exercise a high degree of caution in Jordan overall.

-Exercise a high degree of caution in Jordan overall due to the threat of terrorist attack.
+Exercise a high degree of caution in Jordan overall due to the threat of terrorism.

 See Safety.